kimballa/uiwidgets/README.md

 uiwidgets -- Mini UI widget library
 ===================================

 A UI widget library for drawing on an LCD in Arduino.
-This library uses the `TFT_eSPI` module for rendering to a screen; however, it provides a UI-widget-centric way of describing content rather than requiring that you performed fine-grained rendering direction, and assists with automatic layout of content elements on the screen.
+This library uses the `TFT_eSPI` library for rendering to a screen; however, it provides a UI-widget-centric way of describing content rather than requiring that you performed fine-grained rendering direction, and assists with automatic layout of content elements on the screen.